clkim/DeepLearningPython35/README.md

 Estimated time: 15 mins.
 Go to [Install Git](https://www.atlassian.com/git/tutorials/install-git), and scroll to Install Git on \[Mac OS X | Windows | Linux\] section as appropriate.
-Unless you have a preference, probably just pick the first method for your platform.
+Unless you have a preference, you should probably just pick the first method for your platform.

 (For Mac:
 Git for Mac Installer > pick latest link (currently `git-2.33.0-intel-universal-mavericks.dmg`);
+This version is more than a year old but for our purposes is perfectly ok.
+If you want the latest version, go to [Git - Download for macOS](https://git-scm.com/download/mac) and follow instructions for your option, e.g. Homebrew or MacPorts.
-if you're installing from a downloaded .dmg file, you may be blocked from opening the installation package; if you see "macOS cannot verify that this app is free from malware", go to _System Preferences_ > _Security & Privacy_ > click `Open Anyway` for that downloaded git-xxx.pkg file.
+If you're installing from a downloaded .dmg file, you may be blocked from opening the installation package; if you see something like
+"macOS cannot verify that this app is free from malware", go to _System Preferences_ > _Security & Privacy_ > _General_ tab, click the lock icon in lower corner to Unlock,
+then under `Allow apps downloaded from` | `App Store and identified developers` > `Allow` that downloaded git-xxx.pkg file, if you're sure it is safe.
 Install just Git; you should not need to install git-credential-osxkeychain helper.)

 ### How to download Docker software
 Docker is a very popular container technology.
 The containers run on _Docker Engine_.

 Estimated time: 15 mins.
-Go to [Get Docker](https://docs.docker.com/get-docker/), and pick Docker \[Desktop for Mac | Desktop for Windows | for Linux\] to do the appropriate install.
+Go to [Get Docker](https://docs.docker.com/get-docker/), and pick Docker Desktop for \[Mac | Windows | Linux\] to do the appropriate install.
-For Mac and Windows, after installing Docker Desktop, find the application icon to run the _Docker_ app (_Docker Desktop_), so as to start _Docker Engine_;
+After installing Docker Desktop, find the application icon to run the _Docker_ app (_Docker Desktop_), so as to start _Docker Engine_;
-it could take about half a minute to start; then you could minimize or close the Docker _Dashboard_ window (double check that _Docker Desktop_ is still running).
+it could take about half a minute for _Docker Desktop_ window to start and open; then you could minimize or close that window (double check that _Docker Desktop_ is still running).
-For Linux, install _Docker Engine_ then start _Docker_.

 ### How to clone GitHub repository into local directory
 Estimated time: 10 mins.